-Top 10 Secluded Beaches in Miami 🌴🌴🌴
+Top 10 Secluded Beaches in Miami 🏖️

-Posted Jun 16 2021 in Guides
+Posted Jun 22 2022 in Guides

 Heading to Miami for some beach fun but want to explore a less touristy destination?
 We totally get where you’re coming from.
 Sometimes the rush of all the crowded beaches in the city is too much and could ruin a vacay mood.

-Matheson Hammock Park
+Matheson Hammock Park Beach

 The coastal area at Matheson Hammock Park is not a typical touristy beach, but it is well known by locals.
-The area is perfect for a picnic, beach BBQ, sunbathing, scenic view dining, or chill afternoon with friends and family.
+The area is perfect for a picnic, beach BBQ, sunbathing, scenic view dining, or a chill afternoon with friends and family.
 The park has a boat ramp and marina, so you can dock there if you like to travel by boat.

 The beach park is ideal for on-the-water activities like boating, kite surfing, kayaking, paddle boarding, and swimming.
 Some of the park features include a lagoon pool, manmade beach, grill restaurant, outdoor rinse showers, kids fitness, and designated BBQ places.
 The coastal area is full of sea life, so you can head nearshore with your boat rental if you really enjoy fishing.

+North Beach is a local's spot.
+It's a wide beach with shallow water and soft, clean sand.
+It offers good swimming, and the beach is quiet with less tourist traffic.
+Kids, dogs, and locals like it for its convenience and quietness.
+The parking lot can fill up at peak times such as hot sunny days or weekends so arrive early if you want to secure a parking space.
 The main beach amenities include nearby freshwater fountains, beach showers, changing rooms, and decent public bathrooms.
 There are also lifeguards during open hours (7:00 AM - 7:00 PM local time).
 Of course, this nontouristy spot has some downsides, as well, so sometimes the water and sand could get a bit seaweedy.

 Bill Baggs Cape Florida State Park

 Another local gem in Miami is the Bill Baggs Cape.
 The state park is definitely a must-visit, however, note that there is a small entrance fee.
-Once in the park, you can climb up a lighthouse, visit historical sites, eat fresh food, enjoy nature and wildlife roaming around, explore walking and cycling trails.
+Once in the park, you can climb up a lighthouse, visit historical sites, eat fresh food, enjoy nature and wildlife roaming around, and explore walking and cycling trails.
 And of course - go to the beach!

-The park beach is charming and unspoiled, with sand dunes and the pretty lighthouse feature in the background.
+The park beach is charming and unspoiled, with sand dunes and a pretty lighthouse feature in the background.
 Perfect for family fun, sunbathing, and swimming.
 This coastal line is known for its clear blue water, however, seaweeds every now and then are also a common occurrence.

-Historic Virginia Key Beach Park
+Virginia Key Beach Park

-Located just a few minutes from all the top tourist destinations in Miami and Key Biscayne, the Historic Virginia Key Beach Park features a long shoreline ideal for beach activities.
+Located just a few minutes from all the top tourist destinations in Miami and Key Biscayne, the Virginia Key Beach Park features a long shoreline ideal for beach activities.
 In the park, you can explore a nature boardwalk, musical venues, and charming hammock trails.
 You can also find one of the world’s largest sandcastles, build in 2015 and still standing.